roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 ## Neo4J:

-Starting from the last UML Class Diagram, the nodes and the relationships in Neo4J reflect perfectly his structure.
-In the database we will have the following Nodes:
+Starting from the latest UML Class Diagram, the nodes and relationships in Neo4j reflect its structure perfectly.
+In the database, we will have the following Nodes:

 - `Customer`, with all the properties listed in the diagram
 - `Terminal`, with all the properties listed in the diagram

 And the following Relationships:

-- `Transaction`, that starts from a `Customer` and a ends to a `Terminal`, with the same properties listed in the diagram
+- `Transaction`, which starts from a `Customer` and a ends to a `Terminal`, with the same properties listed in the diagram
--  `Buying_friends`, that connects two `Customer` without any properties
+-  `Buying_friends`, which connects two `Customer` without any properties

-Moreover, the operations request to identify a special relationship between `Customer`, the `Co-customer` relationship; this will be available on call, so it won't be showed in the database, but only on request as result of the request.
+Moreover, operations require identifying a special relationship between `Customers` called the `Co-customer` relationship.
+This relationship will be available on demand, so it won't be stored in the database but will be computed as needed.

 ### Consideration and constraints:

 #### Consideration:

-I have not changed nothing to the initial dataset in term of properties, neither in terms of data structures, but considering the operations that were given and the NoSQL database chosen there weren't particular changing that were really "mandatory" or "game changing".
+I haven't changed the initial dataset in term of properties or data structures.
+Given the operations that were required and the chose NoSQL database, there weren't particular changes that were "mandatory" or "game changing".

 About the operation, I have to clarify my interpretation for each of them: